sinclairzx81/appex/readme.md

 <a name="attributes" />
 ### attributes

-appex supports optional declarative attributes on routes defined with appex functions.
-The concept is analogous to .net attributes where users can define behavioral characteristics on types.
-However appex restricts this usage to exported functions only.
+appex supports optional declarative attributes on 'exported' modules and functions.
+Attributes are declaritive meta data you can associate with appex handlers to describe characteristics on given routes.
+Attributes are analogous to .net attributes, however, they also have a cascading behaviour that can be used to apply metadata for an entire scope.
+A concept similar to cascading stylesheets rules.

-out of the box, appex can enforce HTTP VERB routing rules with attributes.
+By default, appex uses attributes for HTTP VERB matching:

 ```javascript